CEQA in the News

 By LETTERS TO THE EDITOR, April 25, 2019

 The California Environmental Quality Act, or CEQA, is the preeminent environmental law for the state.
 This year, several bills that would weaken this law are working through the Legislature.
-Click here to visit the link and click here for the pdf version.
+Click here to go to the website and click here for the pdf version.